mzc796/marionette_onos/README.md

 14. Run Mininet to connect with ONOS-1 and ONOS-2 but not ONOS-3

     ```sudo ./mn_run.sh```

-Wait for a second and go back to refresh the browsers for each of the three controllers, you should be able to see a 5-node topology.
+    Wait for seconds and go back to refresh the browsers for each of the three controllers, you should be able to see a 5-node topology.
 16. Trigger Host Discovery
     on Mininet terminal: